 Acceptance into the B.A. in Theatre Studies is competitive, by application and interview only.

-The faculty accepts only a limited number of internal transfers each year after May 1.
+The faculty accepts only a limited number of internal transfers each semester.

 Students in the School of Humanities and Sciences who have an interest in theatre and are not accepted into the major are encouraged to add the theatre minor.